razerofficial/Unity_ChromaSDK_Unicode/README.md

 ## Set Event Name

 Chroma events can be named to add supplemental technology to your lighting experience.
 By naming game events and game triggers, the event name can be used as a lookup to play things like haptics effects. `Jump_2s` could be used when playing a Chroma animation of a jump effect that lasts for 2 seconds.
 Using "Jump_2s" a corresponding haptic effect with similar duration can be added with the Chroma effect to enhance emersion for the title.
-No other APIs are required to add haptics effects other than to invoke SetEffectName().
+No other APIs are required to add haptics effects other than to invoke SetEventtName().
+To stop haptics playback use SetEventName() with an empty string.
+A Chroma animation does not need to be playing in order to trigger haptics manually with SetEventName().

 ```csharp
 int result = ChromaAnimationAPI.CoreSetEventName("Jump_2s");